MessaoudZouikri/OpenAlexBiblio/BIBLIOMETRIC_PIPELINE_TUTORIAL.md

   > A paper about "populism and economic redistribution" will land closer to economics papers than
   > a keyword-match alone would predict.
   >
-  > If SPECTER2 is unavailable, the pipeline falls back to **TF-IDF + LSA** (a classical,
+  > If SPECTER2 is unavailable, the pipeline tries **Ollama embeddings** next (e.g.
+  > `nomic-embed-text`, if Ollama is running), then falls back to **TF-IDF + LSA** (a classical,
-  > dictionary-based method), which is always available and still reliable.
+  > always-available fallback).
+All three produce compatible vector representations; only the
+  > semantic quality differs.
+The active backend is logged at startup.

 **Stage 3 - LLM Classification** (when needed):
 - **What it does**: Uses an AI language model (running locally via Ollama) for complex cases
-- **When triggered**: When confidence from both rule-based and embedding stages is below 0.6
+- **When triggered**: When SPECTER2 embedding confidence falls in the ambiguous [0.60–0.82] band — roughly 10–30% of the corpus.
+Papers above 0.82 are accepted by Stage 2; papers below 0.60 are flagged as low-signal and assigned to `Other`.
-- **What it produces**: A JSON response with domain, subcategory, confidence, and reasoning
+- **What it produces**: A structured JSON response with domain, subcategory, and confidence
 - **Validation**: Every LLM response is checked against the official taxonomy before acceptance;
   invalid or hallucinated labels are rejected and fall back to `Other/interdisciplinary`